-1 - returned to where it was where I got it from.
-We do not keep 2 all the files like that, necessarily.
+1 returned to where it was where I got it from.
+We do not keep 2. all the files like that, necessarily.
 I could have kept the 3 file pending a reply or further investigation but that is not 4 necessarily normal.
-I generally keep a copy of my cables just 5 until I get further 6 Mr. Goldsmith.
-In fact, according to the Agency's records 7 the file was on the Mexico Desk at the time of the assassination.
+I generally keep a copy of my cables just 5 until I get further --Mr. Goldsmith.
+In fact, according to the Agency's records 6 the file was on the Mexico Desk at the time of the assassination.
 8 Mrs. Scaletti.
 It was just waiting then for a reply.
 9 Mr. Goldsmith.
-Was there anything unusual about its 10 being at the Mexico Desk at that time?
-11 Mrs. Scaletti.
-No, because we had written correspondence 12 on it.
-Iether we can hold the file until anything else comes 13 in or we can send it back and when we get material we can send ī.Ļ it on.
-There is nothing unusual about that.
-In those days 15 we were more apt to keep files than we are in these days.
-16 They try to keep them down in the central repository.
-17 Mr. Goldsmith.
-Do you know whether the Mexicol City at land 18 station ever obtained a photograph of Oswald?
-19 Mrs. Scaletti.
-No, I do not.
-20 Mr. Goldsmith.
-Do you know whether they ever obtained a 21 tape recording of his voice?
-Let me rephrasesthat.
-At the 22 time of the assassination do you know whether they had a tape :3 recording of his voice?
+Was there anything unusual about its being at the Mexico Desk at that time?
+10 Mrs. Scaletti.
+No, because we had written correspondence 11 on it.
+Iether we can hold the file until anything else comes 12 in or we can send it back and when we get material we can send 13 There is nothing unusual about that.
+In those days 14 it on. we were more apt to keep files than we are in these days.
+15 They try to keep them down in the central repository.
+16 Mr. Goldsmith.
+Do you know whether the Mexicol City subles 17 station ever obtained a photograph of Oswald?
+18 Mrs. Scaletti.
+"No, I do not.
+19 Mr. Goldsmith.
+Do you know whether they ever obtained a 20 tape recording of his voice?
+Let me rephrase that.
+At the 21 time of the assassination do you know whether they had a tape 22 recording of his voice?
+23 24

 Mrs. Scaletti.
-I don't know and they would have if they kept the tapes but they normally do not keep those tapes on n P
+I don't know and they would have if they kept the tapes but they normally do not keep those tapes on